jmayank23/YellowTaxiAnalysis/README.md

 Features were normalized using a standard scalar, and we employed both Linear Regression and XGBoost models for prediction.

-#### Task 1: Trip Duration Prediction

-We tested the Linear Regression and XGBoost regressor.
-We used the latitude and longitudes of pickup and dropoff locations, day, time, and month to predict the duration of a given trip.
-We opted for a 80/20 train-test split with an evaluation metric of RMSE.
-The hyper paramteters for the model were the default for SparkXGBRegressor.

-#### Task 2: Demand Forecasting

-We tested the Linear Regression and XGBoost regressor.
-From our preprocessed features preprocessed we used day, time, month, pickup location, holiday, and timeslot to predict the number of taxis needed at every hour timeslot to meet demand.
-The hyper parameters for the model were the default for SparkXGBRegressor.
-Here, timeslot refers to 60 minute intervals of the day, so all taxis requested from 12 midnight to 1 am on a given day got clubbed into the timeslot with index 0, taxis between 1AM and 2AM for clubbed into timeslot index 1 and so on.

 #### Analysis of Taxi Trip Data

 #### Average Trip Duration by Taxi Pickup Zone